AlbertoLameira7/Sticky/README.md

 ![](Gif/Sticky_Jump.gif)

-<p>The direction of the jump is controlled by mouse position, pressing the left mouse click charges the jump, releasing the left mouse click makes the slimp jump</p>
+<p>The direction of the jump is controlled by mouse position, pressing the left mouse click charges the jump, releasing the left mouse click makes the slime jump</p>